asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2015.md

 ### Sean McCord

-!!! note Where is Sean's Presentation?
+/// note | Where is Sean's Presentation?
 Sean, in a fit of daring, presented completely without slides.
 Impressive!

-[//]: # (end-note)
+///

 * Sean has now migrated/rewritten several systems that previously used AMI and AGI with Asterisk 11 to Asterisk 13, ARI, Go, and Docker
 	+ As an aside, with ARI, there are pros/cons to using a statically typed language such as Go.
 The more dynamic languages (JavaScript, Python, etc.) can auto-generate bindings more easily.
 On the other hand, static typed languages can make development more predictable, eliminating some classes of errors.
 It's a tradeoff.